-This creates a 90 degree angle on a tri bike for your hip angle vs an 80 degree hip angle on road bikes.
+This creates a 90-degree angle on a tri bike for your hip angle vs an 80-degree hip angle on road bikes.

-All this is done to relive pressure from your hips and glutes to save your legs for the run portion of your race.
+All this is done to relieve pressure from your hips and glutes to save your legs for the run portion of your race.
 This is the overall concept of an aero position in triathlons.

 Pretty cool, huh?